zbalkan/BenchmarkTreeOptimization/README.md

 ## Summary

 As expected, in-memory data is the winner.
 Our custom memory-mapped file-backed binary ByteTree has shown similar performance to LMDB.
-The serizalization and memory allocations were the bottlenecks for resource usage.
+The serialization and memory allocations were the bottlenecks for resource usage.

 The DNS-optimized QP trie shows promising performance, but further optimizations and comparisons are needed to fully understand its tradeoffs.